aditiyakukuh/interview-kreddo/README.md

 ## How to run this project

-## Dont forget to import postman collection json to your postman. to access the API.
+## Dont forget to import kreddo_postman_collection.json to your postman. to access the API.

 1. first, u mush clone the project.
 2. Once the cloning process is complete, navigate to the project directory using the following command: